 Before the work itself, which has had limited public viewings that will end November 15, just before it goes under the hammer, viewers seem anxious to document the spectacle.
 Around two dozen people gather in front of the work, their iPhones and iPads outstretched.
 “Folks, please, no flash,” beseeches a security guard.
 Turning to leave, one man turns to his friend.
 “Did you go close?” he asks.
 “Did you?”

 From the gloom, Jesus Christ looks out at the crowd.
-His left hand appears almost to stretch out from the frame, his right holds an aqueous orb symbolizing the world.
-It seems as though his face is lit from within—or perhaps it is simply the mastery of the brushstrokes.
+His right hand appears almost to stretch out from the frame, his left holds an aqueous orb symbolizing the world.* It seems as though his face is lit from within—or perhaps it is simply the mastery of the brushstrokes.
 Any fainting before the work, in its multi-week run?
 No, says another guard.
 He breaks into a wide smile.
 “We are all happy people here.”